Plan9-Archive/plan9ants/doc/vultr2.md

 Now check in vultr to learn the assigned alternate ips.
 The information is located in the ip4 tab of server management page.
 After the secondary vm reboots using hjfs again as its root fies system:

 	cd antsexperiments/cfg
-	startnetalt 10.99.0.11 (or whatever the ip is) venti/venti -c altventi.conf
+	startnetalt 10.99.0.11 # or whatever the machine secondary ip is venti/venti -c altventi.conf

 Now the venti server is serving on the private ip on the /net.alt interface.
 Back on the primary: